Fortnox logo

 Ongoing WMS landing page

 Here you will be asked to provide credentials for the WMS where you want to setup the integration.
-In the box marked System you can provide either the URL of the WMS, for example https://demo.ongoingsystems.se/demo/, or you can provide the Ongoing customer ID which can be found using the info button at the bottom of the page when you are logged in on your WMS:
+In the box marked System you can provide either the URL of the WMS, for example https://demo.ongoingsystems.se/demo/, or you can provide the Ongoing customer ID which can be found using the support info button at the bottom of the page when you are logged in on your WMS:

 1. Ongoing footer info